-The workshop has commenced in October 2024 and runs through December 2024, equipping journalists with crucial tools for investigating environmental links between Europe and Latin America.
+The workshop ran between October and December 2024, equipping journalists with crucial tools for investigating environmental links between Europe and Latin America.

-29 journalists from Europe and Latin America are engaged in eight exchange sessions, during which they are developing their investigative reporting proposals.
-Originally the organisers planned to have 20 participants, but once they received the applications (51 in total), it became clear that the applications were of very good level, so they decided to expand the cohort.
+29 journalists from Europe and Latin America engaged in eight exchange sessions, during which they developed their investigative reporting proposals.
+Originally the organisers planned to have 20 participants, but once they received the applications (51 in total), it became clear that the applications were of very good level, so they eventually the decided to expand the cohort.

-The exchange sessions are led by experts in sociology, safety while reporting, investigative journalism techniques, and storytelling.
-The fellowship will conclude with a pitch session before an editorial board and the creation of a virtual platform for ongoing collaboration between participants.
+The exchange sessions were led by experts in sociology, safety while reporting, investigative journalism techniques, and storytelling.
+The fellowship concluded with a pitch session before an editorial board and the creation of a virtual platform for ongoing collaboration between participants.

 Trainers/Mentors/Speakers

-The workshop will be coordinated by Marta Saiz and Monica Rivero Cabrera, and it will feature specialists and mentors from both Latin America and Europe.
+The workshop was coordinated by Marta Saiz and Monica Rivero Cabrera, and featured specialists and mentors from both Latin America and Europe.

 Key themes: